toggledbits/IntesisWMPGateway/README.md

 configured air handler as reported by the gateway.
 The `LimitsSETPTEMP` is a two-element list containing the minimum and maximum acceptable setpoint temperatures in tenths of degrees Celsius.
 All other `Limits` variables are simple lists of the acceptable values, not ranges.

-Note that the limit values reported by the IntesisBox gateway are not always accurate for the air handler, and in some cases even conflict within the gateway.
-For example, it has been noted that at least one unit configuration will report "AUTO" as an acceptable value for "FANSP"
-(fan speed), yet attempts to set "AUTO" on the fan speed never work and always result in a numeric fan speed value.
+> NOTE: The limit values reported by the IntesisBox gateway are not always accurate for the air handler, and in some cases even conflict within the gateway.
+For example, it has been noted that at least one unit configuration will report "AUTO" as an acceptable value for "FANSP" (fan speed), yet attempts to set "AUTO" on the fan speed never work and always result in a numeric fan speed value.
 On other unit configurations it works fine.

 #### Variable: ForceUnits ####